JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ![](http://35percent.org/img/vrev.png)

-Combining the increase in maxiumum units to 2,689 units with the 29 unit drop in affordable housing gives Lendlease 249 more free-market homes than the planning committee was led to believe would be built.
-These have a rough estimated value of £125m, a figure that obviously cannot have featured in the 2012 [viability assessment](http://crappistmartin.github.io/images/HeygateViabilityAssessment_MainReport.pdf).
+The increase in maxiumum units to 2,689 units with the 29 unit drop in affordable housing gives Lendlease about 190 more free-market homes than the planning committee was led to believe would be built.
+These have a rough estimated value of £80m, a figure that obviously cannot have featured in the 2012 [viability assessment](http://crappistmartin.github.io/images/HeygateViabilityAssessment_MainReport.pdf).
 This assessment was made on the basis of 2,462 units (screenshot development description) and concluded that the scheme could not provide 35% affordable housing and that only a very small fraction could be social rented.

 ## No public funding?